elegant-scipy/elegant-scipy/markdown/preface.markdown

 The Python core team decided, rightly, that it was worth supporting characters from all languages as first-class citizens in Python code.
 This is especially true now, when most new coders are from non-English-speaking countries.
-In most cases we wouldn't recommend using Unicode variable names as this may go badly in some text editors and will make the job of people translating your code to Python 2 even harder.
+For the sake of interoperability, we still recommend using English characters in most code, but this capability can come in handy, for example, in math-heavy Jupyter notebooks.

 Nevertheless, the Python 3 update broke a lot existing code.
 Adding insult to injury, to date, much Python 3 code runs slower than the equivalent Python 2 program — even when many already complained that Python was too slow.